 5) Biosketch for the Principal Investigator on standard NIH PHS398 forms

 7) References (not included in 2-3 page limit)

 PHS398 (rev 08/2012) Application forms may be downloaded from:

 Budgetary Restrictions: Funds may not be used for the following: salary support for Principal Investigator, secretarial support, travel, publications, service contracts, and equipment.
 Budget should include direct costs only.
 Do not send the proposal to Sponsored Projects Administration.

 Research Subjects: Use of research subjects requires the approval of the appropriate institutional research subject committees (IRB, IACUC or ICB).
 An application will be accepted if approval is pending, but funds will not be released until approval has been confirmed.

 Proposal Review: The Review Committee is comprised of nationally recognized nutrition and obesity experts, as well as Minnesota Obesity Center Participating Investigators.
 The NIH scoring scale will be utilized as outlined:

 1.5 - 2.0 Excellent

 3.5 - 5.0 Acceptable

-Requirements if Funded: Awardees will be expected to present their work at Center meetings periodically during the funding period and prepare annual progress reports.
+Requirements if Funded: Awardees will be expected to present their work at a Minnesota Obesity Center sponsored event during the funding period, and to prepare annual progress reports upon request.